 An invaluable resource for congregations, this extensive handbook offers practical approaches to addressing clergy/teacher misconduct and/or abuse.
 Based on a justice model, rather than the traditional legalistic approach, Responding to Misconduct addresses harm done within a spiritual community, and takes seriously the reality of abuses of power in ministerial relationships.
 Fair investigation and adjudication are essential, as are transparency of the process and outcome.

-It is clergy misconduct when any person in a ministerial role of leadership or pastoral counseling engages in sexual contact or sexualized behavior with a congregant, client, employee, student or staff member in a professional relationship.
+Clergy misconduct is when any person in a ministerial role of leadership or pastoral counseling engages in sexual contact or sexualized behavior with a congregant, client, employee, student or staff member in a professional relationship.
 Such misconduct is a violation of the ministerial relationship in which a person in a position of religious leadership takes advantage of a vulnerable person, instead of protection her/him.

 This handbook lays out the basic principles of analysis of ministerial misconduct: who, what, when, and where.
 It offers the basic principles for response to complaints and the conceptual framework to navigate the process of response.
 The handbook is non-denominational and not intended to represent the teachings of any particular denomination or movement in matters of doctrine or morals.

 A valuable resource for judicatory leaders, committees and commissions who are addressing complaints of clergy misconduct.
-An extensive, comprehensive and essential resource with reference materials, detailed appendices and case studies.
+A comprehensive and essential resource with reference materials, detailed appendices and case studies.